Combining Periodic and Sliding Windows

 Fixed Period Aggregation

 The range of techniques to analyze trends and minimize noise in time series is extensive.
 One of the most common approaches is to regularize time series by applying a grouping function to observations made within each fixed-duration period.
-This transformation is called aggregation and it can be applied to raw series to calculate hourly averages from irregular samples, for example.
+This transformation is called aggregation and it can be applied to raw series to calculate hourly averages from irregular samples.
 Each period in such an example starts at exactly

 0 seconds each hour and has a duration of 60 minutes.
 The period includes all values that occurred between